CreatorDev/Ci40_helloworld/README.md

 	* Use the ifconfig command in Openwrt to view the IP address of your Ci40 board

 		$ ifconfig

+	* The IP address is the inet value of the eth0 section of the displayed data

+	> eth0      Link encap:Ethernet  HWaddr CE:6A:10:55:72:9D
+	>          inet addr:10.40.5.25  Bcast:10.40.5.255  Mask:255.255.255.0

+	In this example the IP address is 10.40.5.25

 	On the build machine use the linux tool scp to copy the led_flash application to the Ci40 Openwrt environment

-_Insert scp instructions to copy led_flash to /bin here_
+		$ scp led_flash root@10.40.5.25:led_flash

+	If prompted to accept SSH keys to the Ci40 board answer "yes"

 12) The led_flash application is now ready to run on your Ci40 Openwrt environment